aahauser97-sudo/aahauser97-sudo.github.io/index.md

 # Hello, I'm Amanda
 **Author & Storyteller**

 Welcome to my corner of the internet.
 I write Young Adult fiction books.
+Hello

 ### Latest Works
 * **[The Knowing](/books)** - A gripping tale about...